Frequently Asked Questions About Personal Injury Claims

 At the time of the initial consultation, you will not need every document related to the accident, but if the attorney takes the case, he or she will soon ask for everything you have that is related to the accident to do his or her best to represent you.
 For example, your lawyer will likely ask for photographs and videos (if they exist), estimates of the damage, medical bills, costs for prescriptions, hospital and ambulance bills.
 Please keep all related estimates, repair bills and receipts.

 The more information you are able to give your lawyer, the easier it will be for him to help you recover financial compensation from a personal injury lawsuit.
-At the Frankfort Law Group, we offer a free initial consultation to discuss your case.
+At the Frankfort Law Group, we offer a for initial consultation to discuss your case.
 From our law offices in Frankfort and Oak Lawn, we represent clients throughout Will County and other area Illinois communities.

 How much do you charge for a personal injury case?